-- Combine INTx messages from Express ports with locally generated messages and send them upstream to the host. - INTx physical wires are outputs for legacy compatibility - Assert a physical PME# pin when Express PME messages are received. - Send PME_Turn_Off message on all ports when a STOP_GRANT message is received with a SMAF that indicates power or reference clocks will be removed.
+- Combine INTx messages from Express ports with locally generated messages and send them upstream to the host. - INTx physical wires are outputs for legacy compatibility - Assert a physical PME# pin when Express PME messages are received. - Send PME_Turn_Off message on all ports when a STOP_GRANT message is received with a system management action field (SMAF) that indicates power or reference clocks will be removed.